-Develop a service baseline.
+- 1. Develop a service baseline.
 Since budgeting typically focuses on expenditures like salaries, benefits, and commodities, it's common for local governments to lack knowledge of the exact services a department provides.
 Thus, governments could establish a service baseline, which is a listing of services provided.
-For example, budget decision makers might not realize that a public works department handles road repair, snow removal, graffiti removal, tree services, and maintenance of public buildings.
-A service baseline would help show decision makers which services are included in the "core" services.
-An excellent example of this can be found from Loudoun County, Virginia, which you can read about at gfoa.org/materials/ loudoun-county-program-inventory.
+For example, budget decision-makers might not realize that a public works department handles road repair, snow removal, graffiti removal, tree services, and maintenance of public buildings.
+A service baseline would help show decision-makers which services are included in the "core" services.
+You can see an example from Loudoun County, Virginia, here. - 2.
 Review the external and self-imposed mandates governing how services are provided.
 This could include contractual requirements, like labor agreements, as well as professional "best practices."
 A common argument for a service to be "core" is that the government is required to provide it.
 It is also common for the scope of the requirement to be exaggerated.
-4 For example, the letter of the law may not require the service at all, or it may only require a lower level of service than what the government is currently providing.
-Knowing what is truly mandated helps avoid the portfolio of core services from being weighed down by mistaken mandates.
+For example, the letter of the law may not require the service at all, or it may only require a lower level of service than what the government is currently providing.
+Knowing what is truly mandated helps avoid the portfolio of core services from being weighed down by mistaken mandates. - 3.
 Create performance measures describing the level of service provided.
 These might include the number of people served, the number of units produced, or measures of output or quality.
-This could be useful for TBB, as core services may not need to be the "platinum" or "gold" version-perhaps "silver" will do.
+This could be useful for TBB, as core services may not need to be the "platinum" or "gold" version perhaps "silver" will do.
 For example, while standard daytime hours for library branches might qualify as core, extended evening hours might not.
 The budget authority could consider an upgrade from "silver" to "gold" as part of a decision package.